Elvis Andrus Player Props: White Sox vs. Twins

 Elvis Andrus At The Plate

-- He has not hit a long ball in his 29 games this year.
+- In 30 games played this year, he has not hit a long ball.

-- Andrus has driven home a run in five games this year (17.2%), including more than one RBI in 13.8% of his games.
+- In 16.7% of his games this season, Andrus has notched at least one RBI.
+In four of those games (13.3%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.